Natural Health: Naturopathy Program

 Description:Sacred Geometry of Feng Shui class will teach students the healing principles of Feng Shui as an art and science.
 This class will also teach students how to utilize Sacred Geometry by understanding the basic energetic concepts of shapes and numbers.
 The principles taught will give students the tools to achieve health and balance within their environment which promotes health and balance within themselves.
 This course will provide students with a framework to understand their living environment from an energetic perspective and how one’s surroundings are a reflection of ones self and health!

 Description: There are three parts to the final exam: written, oral and practical.
-Students will be tested over all subjects of the Natural Health Practitioner curriculum, using hands-on practical applications for Bodywork III.
+Students will be tested over all subjects of the Natural Health Practitioner curriculum, using hands-on practical applications for Advanced Bodywork.
 Students will be given a written exam that contains true/false, fill-in-the-blank, matching and short answer questions over all subjects covered in the third year.
 Every student will also sit before a panel of their peers to answer questions in a formal setting.
 A presentation of the student’s research paper will finish the requirements of the weekend.
 A graduation ceremony will follow.

 *Prerequisites must be taken before these classes